 Character Issues, Adverse Findings and FCC Violations

 Applicants must also certify whether the licensee or any party to the application has been the subject of an adverse finding in any civil or criminal proceeding involving a felony, a mass-media related antitrust or unfair competition charge, a false statement to another governmental entity, or discrimination.
 The applicant must report adverse findings from the past ten years and include an exhibit explaining the matter in detail and why it should not be an impediment to a grant of the license renewal application.
-Note, however, that a station does not need to report an adverse finding that was disclosed to the FCC in the context of an earlier station application where, by either subsequent grant or a specific ruling, it was not found by the FCC to be disqualifying.
+Note, however, that a station does not need to report an adverse finding that was disclosed to the FCC in the context of an earlier station application where it was subsequently found by the FCC to be not disqualifying.

-The application form also asks the applicant to certify that the FCC has not brought any formal actions against the station during the current license term, such as a Notice of Apparent Liability, Notice of Violation, or similar finding of a rule violation.
+The application form also asks the applicant to certify that “there have been no violations by the licensee of the Communications Act of 1934, as amended, or the rules or regulations of the Commission during the preceding license term.”
+The instructions to the form make clear that this question is only asking the applicant to certify that there have been no formal findings of a violation by the FCC or a court, such as a Notice of Apparent Liability, Notice of Violation, or similar finding of a rule violation.
 Applicants should not use this section to self-disclose any violations not previously identified by the FCC.

 The applicant must also certify that the licensee has complied with Section 310 of the Communications Act regarding foreign influence over the station.
 Section 310 generally prohibits the FCC from issuing a license to an alien, a representative of an alien, a foreign government or the representative thereof, or a corporation organized under the laws of a foreign government.
-It also prohibits, absent a special ruling from the FCC, a license being issued to an entity of which more than 20% of the capital stock is owned or voted by aliens, their representatives, a foreign government or its representative, or an entity organized under the laws of a foreign country, or where 25% of the capital stock of the licensee’s parent company is owned or voted by aliens, their representatives, a foreign government or its representative, or an entity organized under the laws of a foreign country.
+It also prohibits a license being issued to an entity of which more than 20% of the capital stock is owned or voted by aliens, their representatives, a foreign government or its representative, or an entity organized under the laws of a foreign country, or, absent a special ruling from the FCC, to an entity whose parent company has more than 25% of its capital stock owned or voted by aliens, their representatives, a foreign government or its representative, or an entity organized under the laws of a foreign country.

-The license renewal application also requires stations to certify that they are currently operating, as the FCC will not renew the license of a station that is not broadcasting.
+The license renewal application also requires stations to certify that they are currently operational, as the FCC will not renew the license of a station that is not broadcasting.

 Stations must also certify as to several statements regarding Radiofrequency Electromagnetic (RF) exposure of the public and workers at the transmitter site.
 Stations that were previously renewed and which have had no changes at their transmitter site since their last renewal application will generally be able to certify compliance with this statement.
 Stations that have had a material change in the RF environment at their transmitter site must assess the impact of that change before certifying RF compliance and may need to submit an exhibit demonstrating the station’s compliance with RF requirements.